Food Security Module Overview

 - Lesson FS6 - Where Does Our Food Come From? - How does our food get from farm to table and what resources are required to get it there?
 In this activity, students will play a game to produce pizza.
 While the game uses economics as a driving force to model food production, students must use a systems thinking approach to strategize and make decisions.

-- Lesson FS7: Summative Assessment: United Nations Council Meeting - Students conduct a United Nations Food and Agriculture Organization Summit (UN Summit) in order to address the food security challenges of the countries they’ve researched throughout the Food Security module.
+- Lesson FS7: United Nations Food and Agriculture Organization Summit - Students conduct a United Nations Food and Agriculture Organization Summit (UN Summit) in order to address the food security challenges of the countries they’ve researched throughout the Food Security module.
 Through the UN Summit, students recommend actions to improve the food production system as a representative of their country and follow-up with an individual critical evaluation of the proposed actions.

 Many people helped during the development and dissemination of this curriculum module.
 Please see this credit sheet for a list of people who have contributed to this work.